Kennedy says 'thank you' to Attleboro area voters; stays mum on future plans

 Kennedy did not mention any future career plans, but his letter did say that “this isn’t good-bye.
 I’m excited to be home more.
 I hope I’ll see you often.
 I’m counting on us staying in touch.
 Thank you for the trust you put in me.
 I didn’t take one minute of it for granted.”

-Kennedy’s congressional seat will be filed by Newton Democrat Jake Auchincloss, who will represent the 34 cities and towns of the 4th Congressional District, which includes the 10 Sun Chronicle communities of Attleboro, North Attleboro, Mansfield, Norton, Rehoboth, Seekonk, Foxboro, Norfolk, Plainville and Wrentham.
+Kennedy’s congressional seat will be filed by Newton Democrat Jake Auchincloss, who will represent the 34 cities and towns of the 4th Congressional District, which includes the area communities of Attleboro, North Attleboro, Mansfield, Norton, Rehoboth, Seekonk, Foxboro, Norfolk, Plainville and Wrentham.

 Auchincloss said city resident Lisa Nelson, who is Kennedy’s district director, is serving as an adviser to the transition team.